naeruru/starboard/PRIVACYPOLICY.md

 # Smugboard Privacy Policy
-Last updated May 5th, 2021
+Last updated June 8th, 2023

 ## Introduction
 Smugboard ("this bot" or "me" or "we" or "us" or "our") collects a small amount of data when users ("users" or "you") use this bot through Discord.
 This Privacy Policy explains how it collects, uses, and safeguards this information.
 Because this is an open source project, it must be stated that this Privacy Policy strictly pertains to Smugboard (bot administered by me).
 Any other bots that use this repository may differ slightly from this Privacy Policy and are in no way connected with me.
 Please read this privacy policy carefully.
 If you do not agree with the terms, please do not access Discord servers with this bot ("participating servers").